AlanDeSmet/TIS-100-Hackers-Guide/src/lua.markdown

 ### get_layout()

+`get_layout()` is evaluated only once upon load, no later than upon entering the program editor.
+It will not be re-evaluated on re-entering the `SPECIFICATION EDITOR`, nor upon entering the program editor.

 Returns an array (numbered table) of types for the nodes.
 The array must have exactly 12 elements, and represent the nodes in a 4×3 arrangement.
 Valid values are `TILE_COMPUTE` (program node, T21), `TILE_MEMORY` (stack memory node, T30), and `TILE_DAMAGED` (unusable damaged node).